If you are the victim of Sexual Assault, you should call 911 and Campus Security (731) 697-9765.

 - Acquaintance rape by a friend, new acquaintance, or co-worker is frequent, particularly among young, single women.

-- Statistics show that fifty percent of sexual assaults occur in or around a woman's home and fifty percent are during the day.
+- Statistics show that 50% of sexual assaults occur in or around a victim's home: and 50% during the day.

-- Fifty-four percent of sexual assaults are not reported to the police.
+- 54% of sexual assaults are not reported to the police.

-- Approximately two-thirds of assaults are committed by someone known to the victim.
+- Approximately 2/3 of assaults are committed by someone known to the victim.

-- Thirty-eight percent of rapists are a friend or acquaintance.
+- 30% of rapists are a friend or acquaintance.

-- Up to sixty percent of sexual assault offenders reported being under the influence of alcohol.
+- Up to 60% of sexual assault offenders reported being under the influence of alcohol.

-- Forty percent of victims of sexual assault had been drinking alcohol.
+- 40% of victims of sexual assault had been drinking alcohol.

 Most sexual assaults involve the use of alcohol by both the assailant and the victim.
 The mood-altering effects of alcohol reduce inhibitions, as well as the ability to assess dangerous situations and safeguard one’s self.
 Sexual conduct when the victim is intoxicated is sexual assault because a person is unable to give informed consent when drunk.
 Intoxication of the assailant does not diminish responsibility.